backstage/techdocs-cli/README.md

 ## Deploying a new version

 Deploying the Node packages to NPM happens automatically on merge to `main` through GitHub Actions.
 The package is published to `@techdocs/cli` in NPM.
 Just bump the version number in the package.json file and create a pull request.
 It will deploy when merged.

+## Develop

+The `techdocs-cli` package currently has a bit of a weird setup.
+It consists of two monorepos.
+The first one is the top level monorepo, where each package is listed in the `packages` directory.
+The second monorepo is a backstage app monorepo which can be found in `packages/embedded-techdocs`.

+When we build techdocs-cli we will first run `npm run build` on `embedded-techdocs` resulting in a bundle containing the entire backstage application.
+When we build techdocs-cli this bundle will be copied over to the techdocs-cli package.